Skip to content

 • If another apply is in progress, the command fails immediately with a lock error

-• ccfm plan and ccfm dump do not acquire locks (they're read-only)
+• ccfm plan does not acquire locks (it's read-only)

 • Lock owner is auto-detected as user@hostname